apache/nuttx/configs/sama5d3-xplained/README.txt

        - Target GMAC IP: 10.0.0.2
        - Target EMAC IP: 10.0.0.3

-       Host, EMAC, and GMAC were all connected using a switch.
+       Host PC, EMAC, and GMAC were all connected using an Ethernet switch to the same 255.255.255.0 network.

     STATUS: